Long-run Equilibrium: Achieving Sustainable Stability for Long-Term Market Success

 • Key Elements: This state is characterized by stable prices, optimal production levels, and efficient resource allocation.

-Long-run equilibrium is like the calm eye of a storm in the .
+Long-run equilibrium is like the calm eye of a storm in the market.
 It represents a point of sustainable stability where businesses can thrive, consumers can benefit, and the economy can grow steadily over time.

 Let's delve deeper into the concept of long-run equilibrium and explore how it contributes to achieving sustainable success in the market.